The Rugrats' Book of Chanukah

 might break into a chorus of the "Tradition" song from Fiddler on the

-Roof, but I am not sure if other Jewish people would shake their heads at this
+Roof, but I am not sure if Jewish people would shake their heads at this

 tradition or not.
 Oy, Vey!